biglittletheatrecompany/frightnight/index.md

 ## Performances

-All Performaces are at 7:30pm.
+All Performances are at 7:30pm.
 Tickets are $20 Adults / $15 Chile

 21/04/2021: ASHBURTON EVENTS CENTRE:  [Book Tickets](ateventcentre.co.nz)